emirpasic/gods/README.md

 **Memory efficient algorithms**:

-  - Avoiding to keep consume memory by using optimal algorithms and data structures for the given set of problems.
+  - Avoiding to consume memory by using optimal algorithms and data structures for the given set of problems, e.g. red-black tree in case of TreeMap to avoid keeping redundant sorted array of keys in memory.

 **Easy to use library**: